 Your feet develop corns as a means of protection against friction caused by your shoes or toes.
 But, unlike calluses, corns can be painful.
-Vito La Puma, DPM, Roxann V. Clarke, DPM, John A. DeBello, DPM, and the experienced team at Healthy Step Podiatry, with an office in the Financial District of New York City, provides expert foot care and can take care of your corn and recommend treatments to prevent a recurrence.
+Vito La Puma, DPM, and the experienced team at Healthy Step Podiatry, with an office in Midtown East and the Financial District of New York City, provides expert foot care and can take care of your corn and recommend treatments to prevent a recurrence.
 For management of your corn, call the office today or request an appointment online.

 A corn is a thickened layer of skin that develops from friction or pressure from your shoes or toes.
 It serves as a means of protection against the source of friction.
 Unfortunately, corns can be painful when pressed on.